ncbi/vadr/documentation/advbuild.md

 ```

 The fact that more than half of the sequences in our training set have
-different stop positions than the reference is a first hint that maybe
+different stop positions than the reference is strong indication that maybe
-our reference models should be updated to a different accession.
+our reference models should be rebuilt based on different sequences
+that include the most common attachment glycoprotein stop position.
 But
 it makes sense at this point to look at all of the common failure
-modes before making that decision and potentially looking for new
+modes before making that decision and looking for new
 references.
+We may find additional attributes that we want our new
+references to have.

+---

 ### <a name="step4-dupregin"></a> Investigate common `dupregin` alerts

 The second most common fatal alert is the `dupregin` alert that occurs
-when `similarity to a model region occurs more than once`.
+when "similarity to a model region occurs more than once".

 ```
 16    dupregin  yes      DUPLICATE_REGIONS              sequence    344   344  similarity to a model region occurs more than once